marcofor10/jsupport/README.md

 * a template of .gitignore file
 * a template of a generic README.md
 * a template of a generic pom.xml
-* a configuration file for the Eclipse Java code style formatter
+* configuration files for both Eclipse and IntelliJ IDEA code style formatter settings.

 ## Built With